timfayz/elementcss/docs/4_conventions.md

 **We should avoid using big amount of digits in class names and use deliberate set of names instead:**

-The most descriptive and convenient way to achieve it use the following set of names:
+The most descriptive and convenient set of names for this purposes is presented below:
   - `xxsm` = the smallest value
   - `xsm` = smaller value
   - `sm` = small value